teemuvuokko/Bird-Observation-App-React-Native-/README.md

 ## TBD
 - Add option for user to save data into local storage using async or sql-lite
+- Add option to use date picker to pick the date when the bird was spotted
+- Customize the layout to be more user friendly

 # Installation guide